SAP Landscape Management (LaMa) Adapter/Connector for Azure

 Update September, 2021: Revised Whitepaper for LaMa and Azure Connector

-This guide acts as the entry point for documentation related to the use of SAP Landscape Management (LaMa) Connector for Azure.
+This post acts as the entry point for documentation related to the use of SAP Landscape Management (LaMa) Connector for Azure.
 This may also be referred to as the LaMa Adapter for Azure.
 Audience of the guide are LaMa Administrators, Consultants and Customers who are already familiar with LaMa and want to use the Microsoft Azure Connector for LaMa to manage SAP landscapes deployed to the Azure Cloud.

 Since SAP LaMa 3.0 SP05, the connector to Azure is shipped by default.
 You can use this connector to deallocate and start virtual machines, copy and relocate managed disks, and delete managed disks.
 With these basic operations, you can relocate, copy, clone, and refresh SAP systems using SAP LaMa.

 In a nutshell, the LaMa Connector for Azure provides the following benefits:

 - Greater operational continuity through centralized management, visibility and control of your entire SAP landscape residing in Microsoft Azure Cloud using a single console.